Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Theory of Mind Is All You Need.md

   - bloom
   - pedagogy
 ---
+> [!custom]  WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
+> This blog post has been archived because it's legacy content that's out-of-date or deprecated.
+We keep this content around so those interested can dig into the evolution of our projects & thinking.
+>
+> This post concerns Bloom, our [Honcho](https://honcho.dev)-powered AI-tutor.
+We've suspended Bloom for now to focus exclusively on Honcho.
+>
+> Plastic started as an EdTech company, with Bloom as its main product.
+In building a popular, first of its kind, personalized AI tutor, we realized three things (1) all agents will soon need continuous learning systems to understand their users, (2) this an extremely hard problem that every developer shouldn't have to redundantly solve, & (3) we were uniquely positioned to solve it.
+>
+> So we pivoted to Honcho, keeping Bloom around for a while as a demo.
+>
+> We wrote the following at the very beginning of that transition.
+The content here gets into the emergent LLM theory of mind capabilities we were exploring at the time, agentic auto-prompting, and the positive effects of personalizing agents--all quite a bit ahead of it's time.
+>
+> Enjoy.
 ## TL;DR
 Today we’re releasing a major upgrade to [Bloom](https://discord.gg/bloombot.ai) (& the open-source codebase, [tutor-gpt](https://github.com/plastic-labs/tutor-gpt)).

 We gave our tutor even more autonomy to reason about the psychology of the user, and—using GPT-4 to dynamically _rewrite its own_ system prompts—we’re able to dramatically expand the scope of what Bloom can do _and_ massively reduce our prompting architecture.

 We leaned into theory of mind experiments and Bloom is now more than just a literacy tutor, it’s an expansive learning companion.
 ## Satisfying Objective Discovery
 Bloom is already excellent at helping you draft and understand language.
 But we want it do whatever you need.

 To expand functionality though, we faced a difficult technical problem: figuring out what the learner wants to do.